-1. Authorizing Legislation and Funds:
+1. Authorizing Legislation and Funds

 Authorizing Legislation - The Minnesota Higher Education Facilities Authority (the Authority) is a state agency created to assist nonprofit institutions of higher education in financing the construction of educational facilities.
-During the years ended June 30, 2000 and 1999, the Authority was authorized to have a maximum of \$500 million of revenue bonds outstanding.
-Effective for fiscal 2001, the Authority is authorized to have a maximum of \$650 million of revenue bonds outstanding.
+During the year ended June 30, 2000, the Authority was authorized to have a maximum of \$500 million of revenue bonds outstanding.
+Effective for fiscal 2001, the Authority was authorized to have a maximum of \$650 million of revenue bonds outstanding.
 Bonds issued by the Authority are payable only from specified revenues and collateral and do not constitute a debt of the State of Minnesota.

-Funds - The following describes the funds maintained by the Authority, all of which conform with the authorizing legislation, bond resolutions and trust indentures:
+Funds - The following describes the funds maintained by the Authority, all of which conform to the authorizing legislation, bond resolutions and trust indentures.

 General Operating Fund - The unrestricted revenues of the General Operating Fund consist principally of annual administrative fees paid by the participating institutions.
 While the annual administrative fee rate for new bond issues has changed periodically, the fee rate remains constant for the life of the bonds, with the exception of fee reductions for operating reserve stabilization purposes.
-The annual fee structure is as follows: Bonds issued from December 1971 to September 1975 are charged .125% of the original balance of the bonds; bonds issued from October 1975 to December 1989 are charged .2% of the original balance of the bonds; bonds issued from January 1990 to present are charged .125% of the outstanding balance of the bonds.
+The annual fee structure is as follows: Bonds issued from December 1971 to September 1975 are charged .125% of the original balance of the bonds; bonds issued from October 1975 to December 1989 are charged .2% of the original balance of the bonds.
 In an effort to stabilize its unrestricted General Operating Fund balance, the Authority periodically evaluates the administrative fees charged to participating institutions.
-For the years ended June 30, 2000 and 1999, the Authority required participating institutions to pay 50% of the contractual administrative fees.
-In May 2000, the Authority determined that participating institutions will be required to pay 50% of the contractual administrative fees during the year ending June 30, 2001.
+For the years ended June 30, 2001 and 2000, the Authority required participating institutions to pay 50% of the contractual administrative fees during the year ending June 30, 2002.